STUDY, INTERN, HIGH SCHOOL, AND GAP YEAR PROGRAMS

 - Please note that the application deadline varies per program.

-- Intensive two-week and month-long study abroad program applications are generally accepted on a rolling admission basis.
+- Intensive two-week and month-long study abroad program applications are generally reviewed on a rolling admission basis.
 The application and payment deadlines follow.

 - The payment deadlines are when FULL PAYMENT and all FORMS MUST BE RETURNED.
 (Late applications are accepted on a space-available basis.
 A $180 late fee will be charged to all late applicants.)

-- After acceptance, students will receive a Letter of Acceptance, a Letter for Visa Application (if applicable), and several other forms which must be completed and returned by the specified payment DEADLINE for your program.
+- After confirmation, students will receive an official Letter of Welcome, a Letter for Visa Application (if applicable), and several other forms which must be completed and returned by the specified payment DEADLINE for your program.

 TEACH, WORK, AND VOLUNTEER PROGRAMS